pirogram/pirogram-content/books/programming-with-python/032-dictionary/topics/013-organize-map-as-list.md

   | eggs | 18 |
   | apples | 6 |

   This is _map-like_ information.
-The question is: how do you organize this information as a list?
+The question is: how do we organize this information as a list?
 It does look a little _listy_ but there are nuances that we would need to deal with.

   One approach is to lay it out linearly with item name and the count alternating.
-For example, you could say:
+For example, we could say:

 ---
 type: live-code